 13. L255, did any carbon go to reproduction?
 If not, this is probably reasonable but it should be explicitly stated that no carbon went to reproduction

-Allocation to reproduction was not quantified, as these trees did not produce any reproductive structures.
+Allocation to reproduction was not directly measure, but did not need to be, as these trees did not produce any reproductive structures.
 We added this to the methods (~line 243).

 14. Question for the growth measurements section, are the authors using treatment-specific allometry/SLA or is this an average over all trees?
 I realize that it is asking for a lot work to have treatment-specific values, but if the premise of the paper is that climate impacts allometric traits then this needs to be done or else listed as a caveat